LEARN-LK/lms/Moodle Virtual Class Room (Webinar) .md

 * Click on the "Add" button next to the URL activity.
 * Fill in the Activity Details:
   - Activity name: Provide a descriptive name for the activity, so students understand its purpose.
-  - External URL: Paste the full URL of the external website or resource you want to link to.
+  - External URL: Paste the full URL of VCR Meeting link you want to link to.
   - Description (optional): Add a brief description of the activity or the content of the linked resource.

      <img src="https://github.com/LEARN-LK/lms/blob/master/img/113-url-4.png?raw=true" alt="image" style="max-width: 100%;width: 500px;">